unstoppabledomains/demos/Unstoppable Partner API Example/client/README.md

 In the project directory, you should:

-### Go into the client Folder and update the .env variables with your server URL and client credentials from dashboard.unstoppabledomains.com.
+### Go into the client Folder and update the .env variables with your server URL and login client credentials from the [Unstoppable Dashboard](https://docs.unstoppabledomains.com/identity/quickstart/retrieve-client-credentials/).
 Use .env.example to create your .env

 ### `npm run dev` to start the server